 Required by the School of Allied Health Professions Academic and Student Affairs

 3. One (1) set of official transcripts

-6. If you completed coursework from an institution outside the USA: Foreign transcripts
+6. Foreign transcripts, if you completed coursework from an institution outside the USA.

 Required by Radiation Science Education – Radiography Program